 - Within LeanIX, Atlassian creates a specific LeanIX User Group Fact Sheet to represent and differentiate the newly acquired entity from the larger Atlassian IT network.

 - This is followed by creating individual LeanIX Fact Sheets for each acquired application and their corresponding vendor.

-- Upon which, all applications are then mapped to their relevant business capabilities, thereby providing enough information to populate a LeanIX Application Landscape report to offer insights to all other cross-departmental and cross-functional teams participating in the integration.
+- All applications are then mapped to their relevant business capabilities, providing enough information to populate a LeanIX Application Landscape report to offer insights to all other cross-departmental and cross-functional teams participating in the integration.